kong072023/IMC-Prosperity-4/README.md

 Wenhao Yu contributed to algorithmic trading in Round 3.

 Manual trading leaned more on game-theory, with some optimization involved.
 Algorithmic trading was new for most of us, and I picked up a lot of concepts and methods through the competition.
+Before Day 1, I hadn’t heard the term 'bid/ask' — I’d only worked with buy/sell in previous competitions.
+And it wasn’t until the end of Phase 1 that I realized how much execution strategy could matter — I thought tracking fair value is the only thing that matters, but they gave linear or stationary fair value trend in phase 1 market and we were still a bit behind on algo trading.

 -----------------------------------------------------------------------------------------------